mikeqfu/network-rail-weather-rail-incident-prediction/README.md

 ## Explore wind-related delays on GB's rail network
-This is a data model for prediction of weather-related incidents on rail network in Great Britain.
+This is a prototype data model for prediction of weather-related incidents on rail network in Great Britain.
 The method is demonstrated with a case study example in the context of delays due largely to wind effects.

 **See also:**\
 Fu, Q. and Easton, J. M., How does existing data improve decision making?
 A case study of wind-related incidents on rail